 Normally for Easter my kids and I will buy a package dye set from the local store to dye our Easter Eggs.
 This year with Pinterest and StumbleUpon I have found so many amazing inspirations and ideas that I think we are going to use our own supplies that we already have here at home to make our eggs.
 Last year I came across this really cool tutorial on how to make marbled Easter Eggs and we decided to test it out.
-Making these eggs is very easy to do and the end results are so cool!
+Making Marbled eggs is very easy to do and the end results are so cool!
 Plus they taste just the same as a regular hard boiled egg tastes, they are just a lot more fun for kids.

 What you need to make Marbled Easter Eggs